nbroeking/Haskell/presentation/Chapter2/BasicTypes.md

 This is saying `div` has the type of a function that takes a double and returns a function that takes another double and returns the third double.

-Since the `->` operator is right-associative, the parenthasis may be dropped and the type then becomes `double -> double -> double`.
+Since the `->` operator is right-associative, the parenthesis may be dropped and the type then becomes `double -> double -> double`.
 This is an extremely powerful notion of a function because it allows for partial application; the notion that you can provide some of the arguments to a function up front and apply the rest somewhere else.

-Functions are paramount in Haskell; afterall Haskell is a functional programming language.
+Functions are paramount in Haskell; after all Haskell is a functional programming language.
 Virtually everything is a function, even the expression

 ```haskell